gromacs/releng/docs/releng-api.rst

 ---------------

-The following functions from the ``releng`` package are intended to be called from scripts in Jenkins build configuration or from workflow scripts (see :doc:`jenkins-config`).
+The following functions from the ``releng`` package are intended to be called from scripts in Jenkins build configuration or from pipeline scripts (see :doc:`jenkins-config`).

 .. py:currentmodule:: releng